mainframed/RAKF/README.md

 - `--users` use a custom users file instead of the default `users.txt`
 - `--profiles` use a custom users file instead of the default `profiles.txt`

-To just install RAKF itself without any thing else you can use the script `makerakf.sh` located in the `TEMPLATES` folder.
+You can generate the latest release using `python3 generate_release.py` which creates a jobstream of all the steps needed and prints it.
+You can save this output to a file using `python3 generate_release.py > install_rakf.jcl`.

-You can also download the latest release (automatically generated using `generate_release.py` and submit the job in MVS either with the socket reader `cat install_rakf.jcl|ncat --send-only -w1 127.0.0.1 3505` or by uploading the JCL and submitting in TSO.
+Then you can submit the job to MVS either with the socket
+reader: `cat install_rakf.jcl|ncat --send-only -w1 127.0.0.1 3505` or by
+uploading the JCL and submitting in TSO.

+To install RAKF only, without usermods, auxiliary tools, users or profiles you can use the file `TEMPLATES/makerakf.sh` which generates the JCL to assemble and link RAKF.

 ## Customization